mrjameshamilton/jep457-hello-world/README.md

-# JEP457 Hello World
+# Java Class-File API Hello World

-[JEP 457 Class-File API](https://openjdk.org/jeps/457) is a preview API to provide a standard API for parsing, generating, and transforming Java class files.
+[JEP 484 Class-File API](https://openjdk.org/jeps/484) (previously [JEP 457](https://openjdk.org/jeps/484) and [JEP 466](https://openjdk.org/jeps/484)) is an API introduced in Java 24 to provide a standard API for parsing, generating, and transforming Java class files.

 The example here shows how easy it is to use to create a